-This is a fun loop that drops down to two points along the Gila River.
-When water is flowing, these points serve as sandy beaches.
+This is a fun loop that drops down to two sandy spots along the Gila River.
+When water is flowing, these spots provide beach-style camping.
 The trail follows mostly dry sandy washes, but an east-west section along the river climbs and descends along a challenging rocky road that circles around scenic South Butte.
-You’ll pass ruins of a stone cabin and visit a functioning railroad trestle.
-We took our RZR on this trip and had a ball.
+You’ll pass runs of a stone cabin and visit a functioning railroad trestle.
+We took our UTV on this trip and had a ball.
 Great boulder-encircled camp spot and staging area at the beginning.
-Carry a State Trust Land permit (see page 16).
+Carry a State Trust Land permit.

 Submitted by John